- Search The Registry

 Rudolph Dunbar was born on this date in 1907.
 He was a Guyanese conductor, clarinetist, and composer.

 After graduating from music school in 1925, Dunbar moved to Paris, where he established himself as a clarinetist of the highest order.
-In 1931, he moved to London, where he worked as a music critic and started a clarinet school, which attracted students from around the world.
+In 1931, he moved to London, where he worked as a music critic and started a clarinet school, which attracted students worldwide.
 In 1939, he was commissioned to write a textbook on the clarinet, and his “Treatise on the Clarinet” (Boehm System) became an important reference work for the instrument.
 It remained in print through 10 editions.

-He lived most of his later life in London, which is where he died on June 10, 1988.
+He lived most of his later life in London, where he died on June 10, 1988.